Top 100 Content Marketing Question: How to get a traditional TV ad marketing organization to become content marketing converts?

 Address 3 key questions about your market

-To create content marketing converts, now it’s time to ask 3 key questions about your market:
+To create content marketing converts, ask three key questions about your market:

 - What do customers in your market need most … to learn or to be sold?
 The higher the risk buyers take on, the more carefully they consider purchases in advance.
 Content marketing works best on carefully considered purchases – such as houses and retirement plans for consumers or infrastructure and capital facilities for businesses.